lagom-QB/Processing.Exp2/README.md

 # Processing.Exp2

 - In this project I used Processing to listen to audio from a microphone and create a series of bubbles.
-- The colors of the bubbles are random.
+- The colors of the bubbles are randomly generated but I stuck with shades of red because I fell for the colors of summer.

 I split the audio into multiple audio bins,
 the sizes and positions of the bubbles depend on random maximum audio amplitudes.